Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: State of the Art in Cell-Free ISAC

 \textit{Simulation Example:} The simulation setup is the same as in Section~\ref{sec_CSD_performance}, excluding the UL APs.
 The maximum allowable per-AP transmit power is set to $p_{\rm{max}} = \qty{30}{\dB m}$, and the required sensing beampattern gain for each target is set to $\Gamma_{t}^{\rm{th}} = \qty{10}{\dB m}$.

-Fig.~\ref{fig_Sumrate_antennas_resource} plots the communication SE as a function of the number of AP antennas ($L$) for different numbers of APs, $M=\{4, 9, 16\}$, with $K=2$ and $T=3$.
-Fig.~\ref{fig_Sumrate_antennas_resource} illustrates that, for all values of $M$, the communication SE increases as the number of AP antennas increases.
-Additionally, for a given $L$, a higher value of $M$ results in a higher communication SE.
-For example, with $M=\num{16}$ and $L=\num{12}$, it provides \qty{53.9}{\percent} and \qty{25.2}{\percent} higher communication SE than $M=\num{4}$ and $M=\num{9}$ cases, respectively.
+{Fig.~{\ref{fig_Sumrate_antennas_resource}} presents the communication SE as a function of the number of AP antennas ($L$) for different AP counts, $M=\{4, 9, 16\}$, with $K=2$ and $T=3$.
+The results show that, for all values of $M$, the communication SE increases with $L$, and for any given $L$, higher $M$ yields improved SE.
+For example, with $L={\num{12}}$, $M={\num{16}}$ achieves {\qty{53.9}{\percent}} and {\qty{25.2}{\percent}} higher communication SE than the $M={\num{4}}$ and $M={\num{9}}$ cases, respectively.
+These results confirm that increasing both the number of antennas and APs enhances SE by improving spatial diversity, interference suppression, and cooperative gain.}

-This performance improvement highlights the scalability and flexibility of CF-ISAC systems.
-Increasing the number of APs enhances spatial diversity, enabling more efficient interference management and resource allocation across multiple users.
-Furthermore, adding more antennas at each AP improves the beamforming gain, allowing for more precise spatial multiplexing and better signal quality.
-The distributed nature of CF-ISAC ensures that users benefit from the cooperation of multiple APs, mitigating path-loss and shadowing effects.